Having Your Cake (House) and Saying Eat It Too

 Some things in Connecticut are deservedly world-renowned.
 The Twain House, high taxes, CTMQ and our fall foliage to name a few.
 Some other things are world-renowned that you most likely don’t even know about – even if you live in the state.
 One of these things is, of course, the Gaylordsville Spite House (aka the “Cake House”).

-Since this is our state’s only spite house [Update: See comments], allow me a minute to explain such a rare thing.
+Since this is one our state’s two spite houses (I’ve visited the other one in Mystic as well), allow me a minute to explain such a rare thing.
 Turning to Wikipedia, “A spite house is a building constructed or modified to irritate neighbors or other parties with land stakes.
 Spite houses often serve as obstructions, blocking out light or access to neighboring buildings, or as flamboyant symbols of defiance.
 Because long-term occupation is at best a secondary consideration, spite houses frequently sport strange and impractical structures.”

 Excellent.
 Here’s a nice pictorial of 8 Spite Houses around the country.
 Most of them – and most spite houses in general – involve either unliked neighbors or perceived unfair town ordinances.
 Our Gaylordsville Spite House has a somewhat different, rather unique story – one which, as you might expect, contains some iffy details.